christgau/wsdd/README.md

      This option also accepts IP addresses that the service should bind to.
      For IPv6, only link local addresses are actually considered as noted above.

+ * `-l PATH/PORT`, `--listen PATH/PORT`
+	 Enable the API server on the with a Unix domain socket on the given PATH or a local TCP socket bound to the given PORT.
+Refer to the man page for details on the API.

  * `-s`, `--shortlog`